-You can specify whether the results are merged with the previous scan results on a per-scan bases using an advanced scan (see "Running an Advanced Analysis" on page 28).
+You can specify whether to merge the results with the previous scan results on a per-scan bases using an advanced scan (see "Running an Advanced Analysis" on page 35).

 Disabling Merging Scan Results for a Specific Project

 You can override merging for a specific project.